 For those who manage a workplace health and safety system in a business, it can be a HUGE headache.
-Typically WHS (also known as EHS software) systems are a combination of paper templates, excel spreadsheets, and isolated tech solutions – all stitched together into a faulty system that is almost impossible to report on.
+Typically WHS (also known as EHS software) systems are a combination of paper templates, excel spreadsheets, and isolated tech solutions – all stitched together into a clunky system that is almost impossible to report on.

 From the employee or user perspective, they are just too confusing and annoying to use, so short cuts are found and taken.

 As a result, it is no surprise that health and safety management can be seen as a costly, time consuming and disruptive process.
 Beyond being a legal requirement, it is often seen as an expense that brings little to no benefits to an organisation.

 If this rings true with your organisation, perhaps it is time to revisit your current system and look at how you can leverage the latest technology to gain real value from health and safety.
 Yes you can reduce costs, but you can also see additional benefits that, with an old paper based system, simply can’t be achieved.

 Here are 4 key reasons considered by Donesafe clients when justifying an upgrade to cloud-based technology.

 This is quite a common scenario for many of Donesafe’s customers as they often have 3 or more systems managing some aspect of WHS, Learning, Contractor’s, Injury Management, Auditing etc, and the cost of these individual systems become significant.
 Donesafe WHS software has the capability to manage all safety requirements on the one cloud based platform, meaning subscription costs can be reduced.
 This is one of the most tangible cost savings if available.

 In large corporate accounts with hundreds of sites, there can be costs associated with printing and managing documentation.
 In one customer example, printing costs were reduced by nearly $250k per annum by switching to a cloud-based platform.

 This can be a hard cost saving where a head count can be reduced in a department or soft (opportunity) savings where the worker may be retained but deployed on higher value adding tasks / roles within the organisation.